 Purchasers of units in this offering will experience immediate and substantial dilution in the net tangible book value of the common stock from the public offering price, without ascribing any value to the Class A warrants included in a unit.
 Net tangible book value per share represents the amount of our tangible assets reduced by the amount of our total liabilities, divided by the number of shares of common stock outstanding.
-As of March 31, 2007, our net tangible book value (unaudited) was \$1,360,583 or approximately \$.05 per share of common stock then outstanding.
-As of March 31, 2007, our pro forma net tangible book value (unaudited), as adjusted for the sale of 1,000,000 units offered in this offering at \$5.75 (the mid-point of the range) and application of the net proceeds of \$4,880,000 (at the public offering price of \$5.75 per unit (the mid-point of the range)) and after deducting the underwriting discounts and commissions and estimated offering expenses), would have been approximately \$.17 per share, without ascribing any value to the Class A warrants included in a unit.
-This represents an immediate increase in net tangible book value of \$.12 per share to existing stockholders and an immediate and substantial dilution of \$.32 per share or approximately 65% to new investors purchasing common stock in this offering.
+As of March 31, 2007, our net tangible book value (unaudited) was \$1,360,583 or approximately \$.06 per share of common stock then outstanding.
+As of March 31, 2007, our pro forma net tangible book value (unaudited), as adjusted for the sale of 1,000,000 units offered in this offering and application of the net proceeds of \$5,100,000 (at the public offering price of \$6.00 per unit and after deducting the underwriting discounts and commissions and estimated offering expenses), would have been approximately [\$.] per share, without ascribing any value to the Class A warrants included in a unit.
+This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate and substantial dilution of \$ per share or approximately % to new investors purchasing common stock in this offering.